How long is a therapy session?

 What is your clinical philosophy & theoretical background?
 What kinds of treatments do you use?

-I practice from the cognitive-behavioral and pattern-focused psychotherapy perspectives.
 Almost all models of counseling agree that our thoughts, feelings, and behaviors are interrelated.
 These connections are shaped early in life (like a blueprint), and create our realities - how we see ourselves, other people, and the world in general.
 People can get stuck in repeating loops (i.e. patterns), where the situations and characters might change, but the feelings and problems stay the same.
 Some of these connections are outside our conscious awareness; therapy can shed light on them, giving people an opportunity to do and think differently.
 I also pay attention to attachment, our early bonds with caregivers and the important people in life now.
 A person's attachment style influences how they move about the world, especially in relationships with others.
 Often, the problems people bring to therapy are related to attachment when we get to the bottom of the issue.
 This is true of individuals as well as couples and families.
 When working with individuals, I will focus on the sources of their distress and how it shows up for them - in their feelings, thoughts, bodily experiences, and actions.
 Through understanding and expressing these experiences, they can begin to heal and access new ways of being with themselves and others.

 Couples & Families